-This feature first appeared in the Crystal Palace v Newcastle United matchday programme – 4/2/18
+This interview first appeared in the Crystal Palace v Newcastle United matchday programme – 4th February 2018

 Before injury struck against West Ham United on Tuesday night, Bakary Sako had been one of the revelations of the campaign as he made the most of his unexpected opportunity.
 Here he talks about the highs and lows of his season so far, as he hopes he has done enough to extend his stay in SE25.

 It’s not unusual to see Bakary Sako step through the doors at the Beckenham training ground each morning with a beaming smile stretched right across his face, especially following his recent rejuvenation that has been as rapid as it has been effective.

 An ankle injury at the London Stadium on Tuesday night may have halted his progress, but you sense that the winger-turned striker’s positive outlook on life will help his recovery, having suffered worse hardships in recent times.
 Therefore, this recent setback won’t be enough to stop him turning up to work full of positivity; after all, that perma-grin remained a facial fixture right through some of his darkest days.